home plays overview hot news films tv photos download shop discussion best scene study

 Fanged Up.
 Berkoff again appearing in a low budget straight-to-DVD film, presumably getting a nice salary for a couple of hours work.
 Normally his name is used to help sell the film, but here he appears low in the credits and he does not appear in the trailer.
 The DVD cover above shows scenes which are not in the film and don't fit the plot.

 The hero Jimmy, played by Daniel O'Reilly, is sent to a prison.
 However it is actually a vampire lair- one of the few (if not only) good lines is "This is not a prison, it is a larder".
 Berkoff plays the governor.
-The hospital doctor, played by "Eastenders" actress Danielle Harold, is the cliché woman expert, prim with extra large glasses...
+The hospital doctor, played by television "Eastenders" actress Danielle Harold, is the cliché woman expert, prim with extra large glasses...

 Fanged Up Danielle Harold Fanged Up Danielle Harold